wash-n-dash/wash-n-dash.github.io/index.md

 </ol>

 <h2>What will our system eventually provide?</h2>
-Our web application will provide a reliable way for UH students to track the status of the washers/dryers in their dorm's laundry room
+Our web application will provide a reliable way for UH students to track the status of the washers/dryers in their dorm's laundry room.

+<h2>About</h2>

+<h2>Installation</h2>

+<h2>Application Design</h2>

+<h2>Development History</h2>
+Landing Page
+Washing Machines/Dryers Page
+Clone of Pages for each location
+Timers

 <h2>Mockup pages</h2>
 *insert images*